 Centralia City Light customers can also save money on their power bills with help from their provider.

-- Senior discounts and disabled discounts are available!
-You can get the standard customer charge removed from your bill if you qualify.
-In October 2020, the customer service charge is $24.39 inside city limits or $26.79 outside city limits.
+If you qualify, you can get the standard customer charge for your electric bill removed from your bill.
+As of 2022, the customer service charge is $24.39 inside city limits or $26.79 outside city limits.

 If you need help with your Centralia City Light bill, there are community agencies that can help.

 - Community Action Council of Lewis, Mason and Thurston Counties can help you access LIHEAP funds, Weatherization services and more!